The Differences Between Vedic & Western Astrology, Explained

 As McDonough explains, Western astrology bases charts on the "tropical calendar" (which most of the world uses) and the four seasons, while Vedic astrology charts are calculated using something called the sidereal system, which looks at the changing, observable constellations.
 (Western astrology does not change in the same way and works with the planets' fixed positions.)

-Another interesting distinction is that modern Western astrology has become more psychologically oriented, where Vedic astrology is based upon one's individual Karma, according to McDonough.
-"Karma is a very significant element of Jyotish," she says, "and practicing Jyotish in the United States may take a more cross-cultural approach and a less deterministic viewpoint, to chart interpretation and predication than a traditional Indian astrologer might."
+Another interesting distinction is that modern Western astrology has become more psychologically oriented, where Vedic astrology is based upon one's individual karma, according to McDonough.

-"Jyotish will provide insight to one's dharma, or life path, and reveal our innate gifts and challenges," McDonough says.
+Vedic astrology also tends to provide insight into personal dharma, or life path, and reveal our innate gifts and challenges.
 "It can help us better understand our relationships with our family, friends, and life partners.
-Having this fundamental understanding really helps to ease and relieve stress and our emotional ups and downs."
+Having this fundamental understanding really helps to ease and relieve stress and our emotional ups and downs," she says.

-Overall, any divinatory form is a way to get better in touch with yourself and your spiritual life, in whatever way works best for you.
-If you're already up to speed on Western astrology (and if you're not, might we suggest the AstroTwins' Astrology Fundamentals class on mbg?), this is another modality to add to your repertoire.
+If you're already up to speed on Western astrology (and if you're not, might we suggest the AstroTwins' Astrology Fundamentals class on mbg?), Vedic astrology might be another modality to add to your repertoire.